All my fathers had gone on down

 and went on to live once he outlast it

-even when he got his sleeve caught in its pass.
+even when he got his sleeve caught in

 But with that memory of his childhood